SREENIVAS-Gali/zithara-project/README.md

 2. **Database Setup**: Set up a PostgreSQL database and run the scripts in the `database` folder to create the schema and populate dummy data.
 3. **Server Setup**:
    - Navigate to the `server` folder in your terminal.
-   - Install dependencies using `npm install pg`.
+   - Install dependencies using `npm install`.
    - Start the server using `npm run server`.